uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 Located property source: CompositePropertySource [name='configService', propertySources=[]]
 ```

-There is still no configuration in the git repo, but at this point we have everything wired up (`greeting-config` → `config-server` → `app-config` repo) so we can add configuration parameters/values and see the effects in out client application `greeting-config`.
+There is still no configuration in the git repo, but at this point we have everything wired (`greeting-config` → `config-server` → `app-config` repo) so we can add configuration parameters/values and see the effects in out client application `greeting-config`.

 Configuration parameters/values will be added as we move through the lab.

 ### Changing Logging Levels

-Logging levels can be reset with configuration changes.
+As your first use of the config-server, you will change the logging level of the greeting-config application.

 1) View the getGreeting() method of  `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/src/main/java/io/pivotal/greeting/GreetingController.java`
  ```java